How to Clean Linoleum Blocks Without Ruining Them – Essential Tips for Linocut Artists

 ✔ How to set up a practical, space-saving cleaning station

-✔ Simple rules for cleaning your tools correctly
+✔ Simple rules to keep your tools in perfect shape

-I’d love to welcome you in my course and guide you on your creative journey into the colorful world of linocut!
+I’d love to welcome you to my course and guide you on your creative journey into the colorful world of linocut!